JerryWuZiJie/Hexo_blog/source/_posts/My-first-post-using-hexo-framework-for-blog.md

 - `hexo n "title"`: create a new post
 - `hexo s`: start a server in a local host
-- `hexo c`: clean the static files
+- `hexo cl`: clean the static files
 - `hexo g`: generate the static files
 - `hexo d`: deploy to GitHub